sagarchn/EmployeePortalSocGen/README.md

 Employee Portal View And Registraion

 # Server Code
-empoyee-portal - built in Java with Spring boot
+empoyee-portal - in Java with Spring boot

 # UI Code
-emp-portal-angular built in Angular
+emp-portal-angular in Angular